Graham says he’s told Trump to ‘speak up’ on COVID vaccines

 But last month at a rally in Phoenix, Trump told supporters that he felt some people were not taking the vaccine because they “don’t trust” President Joe Biden and stressed people’s “freedoms 100 percent” to do what they felt best.

 On Thursday, Graham said he had just gotten off the phone with Trump, who had been checking on him every day during his illness.
-He applauded Trump’s work to develop the vaccine and said he saw vaccination as mandatory for the country to regain its footing.
+He applauded Trump’s work to develop the vaccine and said he saw vaccinations as necessary for the country to regain its footing.

 “He’s very proud of that accomplishment,” Graham said.
 “From a conservative person’s point of view, we should do all we can as a nation to get our economy back up and running and to protect our way of life.”